emissary-ingress/emissary/user-guide/grpc.md

   service: grpc-example
 ```

-Note the `grpc: true` line —- this is what tells Envoy to use HTTP/2 so the request can communicate with the backend service.
+Note the `grpc: true` line —- this is what tells Envoy to use HTTP/2 so the request can communicate with your backend service.
 Also note that you'll need `prefix` and `rewrite` the same here, since the gRPC service needs the package and service to be in the request to do the right thing.

 ### Deploying to Kubernetes
 `grpc_example.yaml`